jonnonz1/nz-statute-book/acts/public/1987/conservation-act-1987.md

 A person who does any act in pursuance or intended pursuance of any of the functions conferred on that person by or under this Act shall not be under any civil or criminal liability in respect thereof, whether on the ground of want of jurisdiction, or mistake of law or fact, or on any other ground, unless the person has acted, or omitted to act, in bad faith or without reasonable cause.

 ### 43 Proceedings for offences
-(1) Subject to subsection (2), all proceedings in respect of offences against this Act shall be under the Summary Proceedings Act 1957.
+(1) Subject to subsection (2), all proceedings in respect of offences against this Act shall be under the Criminal Procedure Act 2011.
-(2) Notwithstanding section 14 of the Summary Proceedings Act 1957, an information in respect of an offence against this Act may be laid at any time within 1 year of the time when the alleged offence was committed.
+(2) Despite anything to the contrary in section 25 of the Criminal Procedure Act 2011, the limitation period in respect of an offence against this Act ends on the date that is 12 months after the date on which the offence was committed.
 (3) Prosecutions and proceedings in respect of offences under this Act may be commenced and taken in the name of the Director-General.
 (4) The court by which any person is convicted of any offence against this Act may direct that any part (not exceeding half) of any fine recovered shall be paid to any person instrumental in securing the conviction (not being a person in the employment of the Crown acting in the course of the person's official duties); and that part of the fine shall be paid to the person by the Registrar of the court in which the conviction is recorded.
 (5) A direction of the court under subsection (4) shall not be entered in the conviction concerned, but shall form the subject matter of a separate order.